Hazardous Tree Management and Post-Disaster Recovery

-The pages listed in the menu on the left provide a summary of the discussion, the briefing papers presented by the subject matter experts, and a brief annotated bibliography produced by APA for this project.
+This page provides a summary of the discussion, the briefing papers presented by the subject matter experts, and a brief annotated bibliography produced by APA for this project.

 The APA Hazards Planning Research Center sincerely hopes that what is presented here is not the end, but the beginning, of an ongoing discussion of these issues that may ultimately yield changes in policies and programs that will help achieve the goals of this project.

 The center also thanks its intern, Andreas Safakas, for his work in organizing the many elements of the program and coordinating attendance and logistics among the participants listed below.

 The U.S. Forest Service (USFS) and APA have conducted a number of conversations in recent years about the issues connected with storm- and other disaster-caused damage to the urban forest, as well as the need in some communities for significant tree risk management and reforestation after major disasters, such as hurricanes and tornadoes.The goal of this project is to foster improved consideration and protection of community tree infrastructure by lead agencies both before and after disasters.This includes both consideration of the urban forest in planning for hazard mitigation as well as in the response phase and both pre-disaster planning for recovery and post-disaster recovery planning and implementation.